pitastrudl/wekanwiki/Vagrant.md

 ```

 8) Got to your local browser and type in `localhost:8080`

+9) You can go inside VM with `vagrant ssh`

+10) Look at [Ubuntu snap wiki](https://github.com/wekan/wekan-snap/wiki) for additional configuration, backups etc

+## Deleting

-9) Once your done testing your Vagrantbox just go back to the cmd line and type `vagrant destroy` And it completely wipes any trace of the test environment from your system, however you can very very easily rebuild it by doing another `vagrant up` **Note: This will not save any data you may have put into Wekan!!!**
+Once your done testing your Vagrantbox just go back to the cmd line and type `vagrant destroy` And it completely wipes any trace of the test environment from your system, however you can very very easily rebuild it by doing another `vagrant up` **Note: This will not save any data you may have put into Wekan!!!**